Date: February 2017

 We have utilized the GL261-luc model to test focal radiation with and without the immune checkpoint inhibitor antibody, anti-PD-1.
 As a first step we tested two individual doses of focal irradiation to determine an optimal dose for combination studies.
 We observed that a single dose of 15Gy resulted in dramatic decreases in overall BLI signal (figure 1, red line) and was curative in this model (100% of mice were tumor free out to 60 days post implant).
 A single dose of 10Gy resulted in moderate tumor stasis followed by rapid outgrowth of tumor (figure 1, blue line) and was only moderately active with 25% survival on study day 42.
 Thus, in a follow on study we utilized a single dose of 10Gy with and without 10mg/kg of anti-PD-1 antibody and monitored disease progression and therapeutic benefit by BLI.

 Figure 2 illustrates the BLI tracking in representative mice from each group.
 The group mean for each was quantified and graphically represented (figure 3).
 In addition, overall survival based on morbidity and mortality endpoints was calculated (figure 4).
 The sum of the data demonstrate some added benefit of either focal irradiation or anti-PD-1 antibody alone and improved anti-tumor activity of the two therapy combination (100% survival for more than 60 days).

-In addition to bioluminescence, Covance has a host of other imaging technologies, including PET, SPECT, an CT modalities, to further interrogate parameters related to GBM such as tumor volume, vascular perfusion/permeability, metabolic activity, and edema.
-Covance also has comprehensive In Vitro Services including flow cytometry to best evaluate immunotherapies.
+In addition to bioluminescence, Labcorp has a host of other imaging technologies, including PET, SPECT, an CT modalities, to further interrogate parameters related to GBM such as tumor volume, vascular perfusion/permeability, metabolic activity, and edema.
+Labcorp also has comprehensive In Vitro Services including flow cytometry to best evaluate immunotherapies.

 Contact us today to discuss your GL261-luc study.